The Best Heritage Sites in Barcelona

 La Sagrada Familia Church

-La Sagrada Familia tops the list as the most frequented historical place within Barcelona and is the symbol of the city.
+La Sagrada Familia tops the list as the most frequented historical places within Barcelona and is the symbol of the city.
 It is certainly Gaudi’s masterpiece.
 The monument is not yet completed even though it has been constructed since 1882.

 The strikingly intricate designs, elaborate wall surfaces, dynamic play of shadow and light in the reliefs on the walls, and the size of the building can overwhelm any human.
 The Church is certainly one of the places worth a visit on your next trip to Barcelona.
-Perhaps the most important and stunning structure Barcelona offers is, without doubt, the Sagrada Familia It is not only for its sheer size, its design and intricate modernist details however due to its fact that it has been constructed for over 130 years – more than the time it took for the Egyptian Pyramids to construct!
+Perhaps the most important and stunning structure of the city, without doubt, the Sagrada Familia It is not only for its sheer size, its design and intricate modernist details however due to its fact that it has been constructed for over 130 years – more than the time it took for the Egyptian Pyramids to construct!

 Its distinctive exterior isn’t like any other structure anywhere in the world as is its inside amazing!
 It is interesting to note Gaudi was not a fan of straight lines because they aren’t natural, preferring curvatures, textures and forms.
 Gaudi once said that ‘nothing is art if it isn’t derived from nature’. when you walk into the basilica, and then look up, the columns unquestionably look like tree branches!